ulupo/giotto-ph/paper/paper.md

 # Summary

-We introduce *giotto-ph*, a high-performance package for the computation of Vietoris–Rips (VR) persistent homology barcodes. *giotto-ph*'s C++ backend builds on a recent [@morozov2020towards; @morozov2020lock] lockfree (multicore) implementation of *Ripser* [@bauer2021ripser], while borrowing ideas from *Ripser++* [@zhang2020gpuaccelerated] to increase parallelization opportunities.
-In addition, we introduce novel algorithmic speedups and implement the retrieval of flag persistence generators, thus paving the way for high-performance *differentiable* VR barcode computations.
-Furthermore, we improve portability, provide convenient Python bindings inspired by *Ripser.py* [@ctralie2018ripser], integrate a reimplementation of the *GUDHI* library's *Edge Collapser* [@boissonnat2020edge; gudhi:Collapse] as a pre-processing step, and provide support for weighted VR filtrations [@anai2020dtmbased].
-Our persistent homology backend establishes a new state of the art, surpassing even GPU-accelerated implementations such as *Ripser++* when using as few as 5–10 CPU cores.
+We introduce *giotto-ph*, a high-performance C++/Python package for the computation of Vietoris–Rips (VR) persistent homology barcodes. *giotto-ph*'s backend builds on a recent [@morozov2020towards; @morozov2020lock] lockfree implementation of *Ripser* [@bauer2021ripser], borrows ideas from *Ripser++* [@zhang2020gpuaccelerated] to further increase parallelization opportunities, and introduces novel algorithmic speedups.
+In this way, it establishes a new state of the art, surpassing even GPU-accelerated implementations when using as few as 5–10 CPU cores.
+It also allows for the retrieval of flag persistence generators, thus paving the way for high-performance *differentiable* VR barcode computations.
+Furthermore, it integrates a reimplementation of the *GUDHI* library's *Edge Collapser* [@boissonnat2020edge; gudhi:Collapse] as a pre-processing step, and includes support for weighted VR filtrations [@anai2020dtmbased].

 # Statement of need \label{sec:need}

 *Persistent homology* (PH) (see e.g. [@ghrist2007barcodes;
 @edelsbrunner2008persistent; @edelsbrunner2014persistent;
 @oudot2015persistence; @chazal2016structure; @perea2018brief;
-@carlsson2019persistent; @nanda2021computational] for surveys) has led to the adoption of novel topological methodologies in a wide variety of computational contexts, such as geometric inference [@edelsbrunner2014short; @boissonnat2018geometric], signal processing [@robinson2014topological; @perea2015sliding], data visualization [@tierny2018topological], data analysis and machine learning [@carlsson2009topology; @chazal2021introduction; @hensel2021survey].
-Among the invariants described by this theory, the (*persistence*) *barcode* [@frosini1990shapes; @frosini1992measuring; @barannikov1994morse;
+@carlsson2019persistent; @nanda2021computational] for surveys) has led to the adoption of novel topological methodologies in a variety of computational contexts, such as geometric inference [@edelsbrunner2014short;
+@boissonnat2018geometric], signal processing [@robinson2014topological;
+@perea2015sliding], data visualization [@tierny2018topological], data analysis
+and machine learning [@carlsson2009topology; @chazal2021introduction;
+@hensel2021survey].
+Among the invariants described by this theory, the (*persistence*) *barcode* [@frosini1990shapes; @frosini1992measuring;
-@robins1999approximations; @edelsbrunner2000simplification;
+@barannikov1994morse; @robins1999approximations;
-@zomorodian2005computing] has attracted the most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, (b) its succinct nature and ease of representation, (c) its robustness under perturbations [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to algorithmic optimization – see Sec.
-1 in [@bauer2021ripser] for a review, and the recent implementations in [@aggarwal2021dory; @vonbromssen2021computing].
+@edelsbrunner2000simplification; @zomorodian2005computing] has attracted the
+most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, (b) its succinct nature and ease of representation, (c) its robustness under perturbations [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to algorithmic optimization – see Sec.
+1 in [@bauer2021ripser] for a review.

 Despite these successes, the computation of barcodes remains a challenge when dealing with large datasets and/or with high-dimensional topological features.
-Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration*, and several filtrations of interest in applications become very large as their defining parameter increases.
-This leads to a staggering number of operations required to distil barcodes via established matrix reduction algorithms.

-This is particularly true of *Vietoris–Rips* (VR) filtrations of finite metric spaces and of *flag* filtrations of weighted undirected graphs, which are the object of this work.
+This is particularly true of *Vietoris–Rips* (VR) filtrations of finite metric spaces and, more generally, of *flag* filtrations of weighted undirected graphs.
+Our objective with *giotto-ph* is to provide a portable, comprehensive, easy-to-use package with state-of-the-art performance for the computations of these barcodes.

 # Related work \label{sec:related_work}